- UML Tutorial

 Component diagrams are used to describe the components and deployment diagrams shows how they are deployed in hardware.

-UML is mainly designed to focus on software artifacts of a system.
-But these two diagrams are special diagrams used to focus on software components and hardware components.
+UML is mainly designed to focus on the software artifacts of a system.
+However, these two diagrams are special diagrams used to focus on software and hardware components.

-So most of the UML diagrams are used to handle logical components but deployment diagrams are made to focus on hardware topology of a system.
+Most of the UML diagrams are used to handle logical components but deployment diagrams are made to focus on the hardware topology of a system.
 Deployment diagrams are used by the system engineers.

 Describe the hardware components used to deploy software components.

 Deployment diagram represents the deployment view of a system.
-It is related to the component diagram.
-Because the components are deployed using the deployment diagrams.
+It is related to the component diagram because the components are deployed using the deployment diagrams.
 A deployment diagram consists of nodes.
-Nodes are nothing but physical hardwares used to deploy the application.
+Nodes are nothing but physical hardware used to deploy the application.

 Deployment diagrams are useful for system engineers.
-An efficient deployment diagram is very important because it controls the following parameters
+An efficient deployment diagram is very important as it controls the following parameters −

-So before drawing a deployment diagram the following artifacts should be identified:
+Before drawing a deployment diagram, the following artifacts should be identified −

-The application is assumed to be a web based application which is deployed in a clustered environment using server 1, server 2 and server 3.
-The user is connecting to the application using internet.
-The control is flowing from the caching server to the clustered environment.
+The application is assumed to be a web-based application, which is deployed in a clustered environment using server 1, server 2, and server 3.
+The user connects to the application using the Internet.
+The control flows from the caching server to the clustered environment.

-So the following deployment diagram has been drawn considering all the points mentioned above:
+The following deployment diagram has been drawn considering all the points mentioned above.

 Deployment diagrams are mainly used by system engineers.
-These diagrams are used to describe the physical components (hardwares), their distribution and association.
+These diagrams are used to describe the physical components (hardware), their distribution, and association.

-To clarify it in details we can visualize deployment diagrams as the hardware components/nodes on which software components reside.
+Deployment diagrams can be visualized as the hardware components/nodes on which the software components reside.

 Software applications are developed to model complex business processes.
-Only efficient software applications are not sufficient to meet business requirements.
-Business requirements can be described as to support increasing number of users, quick response time etc.
+Efficient software applications are not sufficient to meet the business requirements.
+Business requirements can be described as the need to support the increasing number of users, quick response time, etc.

-Now a day's software applications are very complex in nature.
-Software applications can be stand alone, web based, distributed, mainframe based and many more.
-So it is very important to design the hardware components efficiently.
+Now-a-days software applications are very complex in nature.
+Software applications can be standalone, web-based, distributed, mainframe-based and many more.
+Hence, it is very important to design the hardware components efficiently.

 To model the hardware topology of a system.

-To model hardware details for a client/server system.
+To model the hardware details for a client/server system.

-To model hardware details of a distributed application.
+To model the hardware details of a distributed application.